U.S. mortgage applications rise in latest week: MBA

-NEW YORK (Reuters) - Applications for U.S. home mortgages rose last week as demand for refinancing increased, an industry group said on Wednesday.
+NEW YORK (Reuters) - Applications for U.S. home mortgages rose last week as both purchase and refinancing applications picked up, an industry group said on Wednesday.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.